jonathonbaron/jonathonbaron.github.io/sops_checklists/qualtrics_mturk_checklist.md

                     * Qualifications can be assigned using `MTurkR`, which may also be used to recontact workers
                     * When recontacting workers, save the recontact output email text with other data files

-        vi.
-Specify Design Layout
+        6. Specify Design Layout
             1. Paste and format study description into the "Design Layout" (the appended default format is recommended)
             2. Ensure that the Anonymous survey link URL directs subjects to the correct, live survey via the Anonymous Link noted in Sections 2.2.iii - 2.3.
             1. Ensure that respondents can specify the end-of-survey random confirmation code provided to subjects who complete the Qualtrics survey
 4. *Launching the HIT: once the checklist items enumerated in Section 2, as well as the design specifications enumerated in Section 3 are fulfilled, the MTurk HIT can be created to recruit and pay subjects.*
     1. Piloting -- the HIT *must* first be launched as a pilot study, including no fewer than 20 subjects recruited from MTurk, to ensure proper functionality in both MTurk and Qualtrics prior to distribution using a full sample
-        i.
-Navigate back to the "Create" tab at the navigation bar at the top of the MTurk Requester page ii.
-Select "Publish Batch" to the left of the relevant "Project" iii.
-On the "Preview" page, confirm the following
+        1. Navigate back to the "Create" tab at the navigation bar at the top of the MTurk Requester page
+        2. Select "Publish Batch" to the left of the relevant "Project"
+        3. On the "Preview" page, confirm the following
             1. Confirm the accuracy of the Reward, HITs available, Duration, and Qualifications listed at the top of the page
-            2. Confirm the format of the ``HIT Preview,'' and the accuracy of the Anonymous Link and survey code text box iv.
-On the "Confirm and Publish" page, confirm the following
+            2. Confirm the format of the ``HIT Preview,'' and the accuracy of the Anonymous Link and survey code text box
+        4. On the "Confirm and Publish" page, confirm the following
             1. Confirm the accuracy of the Batch Properties
             2. Confirm the accuracy of the HITs specifics
             3. Confirm the accuracy of the Cost Summary